OveRide-Phoenix/Classify/README.md

-# Time-table_Generator
+# Classify
-Real-time application implemented without using Genetic Algorithm
+Real-time timetable generator application implemented without using Genetic Algorithm

 Features:
 - Tkinter Gui based application which takes the timetable imput for a single section and computes the timetable for  'n' user entered sections.